minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 1. Create a new Android studio project called **Journal**, using these settings:
     - Choose API 24 (Nougat) unless your own phone has an older operating system
-    - Start with an Empty Activity which is called `MainActivity`
+    - Start with an Empty Activity which is called `CategoriesActivity`
     - Leave all other settings unchanged

 2. Create a new, empty repository on the Github website.
-Name your repository `Journal`.
+Name your repository `Restaurant`.

 3. Now, add a git repository to the project on your computer.
 Go to Android Studio, and in the menu choose **VCS -> Enable Version Control Integration**.
 Choose **git** as the type and confirm.
 This will not change much, but sets us up for the next steps.